DariuszOkonski/react-cycles-shop/README.md

 Cycles Shop WebPage it is a create react app.
 It was created for desktop and mobile views.
 App is using react-router-dom and components such as BrowserRouter, Link, Route.
 React-router-dom allows to switch between diffrent views of an app.
+It also contain some unit tests created at Enzyme and Jest.

 ## Tools & Technology used